mintplugins/mp-isotopes/readme.txt

 `<?php mintthemes_isotopes(); ?>`

+= Why isn't this working?  =

+The theme you are using must make use of the post_class for this to function correctly.
+If it isn't working, there's a good chance that hasn't been utilized in your theme.

 = How do I disable the built in CSS style for the tag buttons? =

 In the WordPress admin area, go to Settings > Isotopes Settings and turn of the built in CSS.